 If you see that a new restaurant is opening, ask to be invited to the opening week – they often have half-price meals then.

 After a while, you will find that you will meet people from other venues at these events so get their cards and put yourself on those lists.
 You could end up eating for free every week night!

-54. Grow your own
+57. Grow your own

-If you enjoy eating fresh fruit and veg you’ll no-doubt be aware of just how expensive they can be to buy.
+If you enjoy eating fresh fruit and veg you’ll know f just how expensive they can be to buy.

-55. Be a ‘freegan’
+58. Be a ‘freegan’

-Most of the stuff thrown away is perfectly all right to eat, just past its sell-by date.
-Currently supermarkets chuck out about 5% of their food each day because they’re required to by law, not because it’s bad or harmful.
+Most of the stuff thrown away is fine to eat, just past its sell-by date.
+Currently supermarkets throw out about 5% of their food each day because they’re required to by law, not because it’s bad or harmful.

 The only problem is, it’s not really legal, so not many can do it.
 However, some shops don’t mind you diving into their dumpsters.
 See what we have to say about it in our free food article here.

 Make the most of what the great outdoors has to offer by going foraging.